dguest/atlas-dl/_episodes/03-pushing.md

 ## Creating an empty repository on gitlab

-Go to [gitlab.cern.ch](gitlab.cern.ch) and click the little "plus" dropdown icon near the center of the top bar, and select "New project".
+Go to [gitlab.cern.ch][gitlab] and click the little "plus" dropdown icon near the center of the top bar, and select "New project".

+[gitlab]: gitlab.cern.ch

 This will bring you to a dialog page to create the project.
 The important fields are: